-Press the rotary TUNE control a fifth time and FADE will display.
-Turn the TUNE control to the left or right to adjust the sound level between the front and rear speak-
+Push the rotary TUNE/SCROLL control knob a fifth time and FADE will display.
+Turn the TUNE/SCROLL control knob to the left or right to adjust the sound level between the front and rear speakers.

-Press the tune control again or wait 5 seconds to exit setting tone, balance, and fade.
+Push the rotary TUNE/SCROLL control knob again to exit setting tone, balance, and fade.